 As we enter year two of the 2021-2031 Ten Year Plan1, we are also in the third year of the global COVID-19 pandemic.
-Although we have had a prolonged period without COVID-19 in our community, at the time of writing this we are seeing case numbers rising rapidly and that continues to have a devastating effect on many people, families and business in our local communities.
-As I have stated previously, the fallout from this pandemic will be felt for years to come and that makes this Council's commitment to keep planning for and investing in growing well in our district so vital.
+Although we have had a prolonged period without COVID-19 in our community, at the time of writing this we are we are seeing a long tail to case numbers and that continues to have a devastating effect on many people, families and business in our local communities.
+As has been stated previously, the fallout from this pandemic will be felt for years to come and that makes this Council's commitment to keep planning for and investing in growing well in our district so vital.

 The Grow Well Whaiora Spatial Plan2 that the Council adopted in June 2021, along with the community Vision Beyond 20503, continue to be foundations for that investment and planning, along with Council's 30-year Infrastructure Strategy.

 However, it is Council's belief that this investment programme should not come at the expense of our local environment, the global climate and the district's ecosystem.
 Since adopting its first Climate Action Plan4 (whilst at the same time declaring a climate and ecological emergency), Council has continued to make progress on the commitments made to reduce our impact on climate change and to demonstrate leadership in responding to this essential issue.

-From switching our fleet to electric vehicles vehicles and forming the Climate Reference Group to improving how much household collection material can be successfully recycled, we've shown we're on a pathway.
+From switching our fleet to electric vehicles and forming the Climate Reference Group to improving how much household collection material can be successfully recycled, we've shown we're on a pathway.
 But there is so much more to do.

-At the same time as consultation is underway on this draft Annual Plan, you can have your say on Council's next iteration of what is now known as the Climate and Biodiversity Plan.
+As consultation was undertaken on this Annual Plan, the local communities were also able to have their say on Council's second iteration of what is now known as the Climate and Biodiversity Plan.

-This reflects the included consideration of local flora and fauna and our biodiversity is affected by the climate and other influences.
-I encourage you to take time to read the draft plan and tell us what you think of this key initiative.
-Many projects across Council's programme of work underpin our commitment to adapting to and mitigating the effects of climate change, such as improvements to stormwater networks, increasing resilience in wastewater networks, building Actearoa New Zealand's first Passive House community facility and more.
-As part of this commitment, there is a set of defined actions that are directly linked to this draft plan and support Council in delivering upon its wider climate goals.
-You'll see that we have included an option to increase the proposed budget to deliver on these specific actions for year two of the 2021-2031 Ten Year Plan from \$257k to \$677k, which will have a direct impact on rates.
-If supported, the increase of \$420k will enable us to deliver more of these actions in this financial year.
+This reflects the consideration of local flora and fauna as our biodiversity is affected by the climate and other influences.

+Many projects across Council's programme of work underpin our commitment to adapting to and mitigating the effects of climate change, such as improvements to stormwater networks, increasing resilience in wastewater networks. building Aotearoa New Zealand's first Passive House community facility and more.
+As part of this commitment, there is a set of defined actions that are directly linked to this plan and support Council in delivering upon its wider climate goals.
+In response to feedback from the wider community, you'll see that we have included an increase to the proposed budget to deliver on these specific actions for year two of the 2021-2031 Ten Year Plan from \$257k to \$677k.
+This increase of \$420k enables us to deliver more of these actions in this financial year.

-1 www.qldc.govt.nz/your-council/council-documents/ten-year-plan-ltp
+www.gldc.govt.nz/your-council/council-documents/ten-year-plan-ltp